moneyadviceservice/frontend/README.md

 [blueprint file][apiary.apib] will be automatically reflected in the online [API documentation] and [mock API].

-### Styleguide

-The application includes an internal styleguide for contributors.
-It contains a living CSS styleguide, JavaScript styleguide and some recommendations on how to write Ruby code.
-As a contributor you should update the styleguide as you update the application.
-The CSS styleguide is powered by [KSS], a documenting syntax for CSS.

 ### Writing front-end code

 There are a number of documents to help everyone write maintainble, performant and readible HTML, CSS and Javascript.